Google Consent Mode v2

 What is Google Consent Mode v2?

-Google Consent Mode v2 allows you to adjust how Google tags (like GA4, Google Ads, Floodlight) behave based on the user's consent choices.
+Google Consent Mode v2 allows you to adjust how Google tags behave based on the user's consent choices.
 This helps ensure compliance with data protection regulations while still enabling important site functionality.

 Consent Mode v2 particularly impacts: